-Workplace by Facebook is a relative newcomer to the workplace collaboration category, but with marque customers like Walmart and Starbucks its gaining ground quickly on Slack and Microsoft Teams.
+Workplace from Facebook is a relative newcomer to the workplace collaboration category, but with marque customers like Walmart and Starbucks its gaining ground quickly on Slack and Microsoft Teams.
 The Workplace platform very similar in look and feel to Facebook’s original social media platform — but without ads and with organizations retaining full ownership and control of their data.
 Workplace accounts are not connected to the user’s Facebook account, enabling Workplace users to keep their business and personal interactions separated.

-There’s a lot to like about Workplace by Facebook, but one of the top points of confusion is the presence of two different clients — the Workplace Chat App and Workplace Groups.
-Since Workplace Chat is both a communication option within certain Workplace Groups and also a standalone app, users are sometimes confused about how to use the two Workplace by Facebook apps.
+There’s a lot to like about Workplace from Facebook, but one of the top points of confusion is the presence of two different clients — the Workplace Chat App and Workplace Groups.
+Since Workplace Chat is both a communication option within certain Workplace Groups and also a standalone app, users are sometimes confused about how to use the two Workplace from Facebook apps.
 Is the Workplace Chat app strictly for mobile use?
 Can you do it all with Workplace Groups?
 Let’s take a look.

 Workplace Groups: The Main Hub